 Manu as a Hindu name for Noah is interesting to speculate on, since Man as a word for Human probably comes from the same Proto Indo-European origin (Man was not originally gender specific, Woman means Man with a Womb) it is used in Bible translations for Adam and Enosh, words for Human, and Ish and Zakar, works for Male.

 Manes is an obscure name in Greek texts thought to be a Hellenized form of it.
-He was the the first King of Maeonia, but mainly an ancestor of Kings of Lydia.
+He was the the first King of Maeonia, but mainly an ancestor of early Kings of Lydia.
 His son was Atys and Atys son was Lydus/Ludos, the namesake of Lydia.
 In the Bible the namesake of Lydia is Lud/Lod the son of Shem son of Noah.

 Manu the Great is also a Chaledean god of Fate.
 It is usually said there probably isn't a connection between him and the Hindu Manu, but Prajapati is also a god of time and fate.

 The Hebrew name Noah or Noach is Strong number 5146, it means Rest or Comfort.
 A related Hebrew word carrying similar meaning is Nacham, Strong number 5162.
-But another Hebrew name comes form that, by adding a Mem as a prefix you get Manehem/Menahem.
+But another Hebrew name comes from that, by adding a Mem as a prefix you get Manehem/Menahem.
 So adding a similar prefix to Noah, which would carry the meaning of "from Noah" would get Menoah or Manoah, the name of Samson's father.